MapsPeople/docs/src/ios/v3/guides/search/filter-locations-on-map-by-search-query.md

 }
 ```

-This example shows how to setup a query for a group of locations and display the result on the map:
+This example shows how to setup a query for a group of Locations and display the result on the map:

 ```swift
 let filter = MPFilter.init()